 Consumers are a lot less susceptible to fancy sales pitches in this day and age, which is why the use of case studies can be very effective in building brand trust.
 Many consumers will ask friends and family for recommendations or look up online reviews before doing business with a particular brand.
 They do this because they simply trust other consumers more than they are willing to trust a brand.
 It’s due to these reasons that you should consider using case studies.
-We’ve gone over the case study questions you should ask, but the following is some information on what they actually are and how they can benefit your marketing efforts:
+We’ve gone over the case study questions you should ask, but the following is some information on what they actually are and how case studies benefits your marketing efforts:

 What are Case Studies?